elixir-lang/elixir-lang.github.com/_posts/2012-11-18-elixir-v0-7-1-released.markdown

 This is a minor release that contains a couple enhancements regarding UTF-8, [dialyzer](http://www.erlang.org/doc/man/dialyzer.html) support and bug fixes.

 During this time traveling around, we have spoken at many conferences, as [Strange Loop](http://thestrangeloop.com/), [Øredev](http://oredev.org/), [QCon SP](http://qconsp.com/) and [Rupy](http://rupy.eu/) as well as at different companies.
-Developers from different backgrounds have shown interest in Elixir, [written about it](http://spin.atomicobject.com/2012/10/31/elixir-erlang-and-the-dining-philosophers/), joined us at #elixir-lang on freenode and contributed to the language.
+Developers from different backgrounds have shown interest in Elixir, [written about it](http://spin.atomicobject.com/2012/10/31/elixir-erlang-and-the-dining-philosophers/), and contributed to the language.
 As of today, Elixir is powered by 51 different contributors!

 In case you missed any of those conferences, [the talk I presented at Øredev is available and you can watch it now](https://vimeo.com/53221562).
 The slides are also available below.